johncmanuel/bdaybot/README.md

 5. Invite your app/bot to a test Discord server using `<your ngrok server URL>/invite`
 6. Test the commands to see if they work!

+For production, make sure to replace the interaction endpoint URL specified in your Discord application with the actual server URL.

 ## Commands